 - Amsterdam.
 The Netherlands was home to 140,000 Jews when Nazi troops invaded in 1940.
 Dutch Jews were forced to relocate to Amsterdam, while non-Dutch Jews were deported to other countries.
 With the support of local collaborators (the Netherlands had the largest Nazi Party outside Germany and Austria) the SS began forming a Jewish ghetto.
 The Jewish quarter of the city was sealed in February 1941 and a Judenrat was appointed.
 An estimated 100,000 people lived in this ghetto; most were later deported to the death camps in Poland.

 - Vilnius.
 Nazi troops entered Vilnius, the capital city of Lithuania, in 1941.
 After the einsatzgruppen slaughtered one-third of the city’s 60,000 Jews, the rest were herded into a poor neighbourhood, which was transformed into the Vilnius ghetto.
 Further killing sprees in September and October 1941 reduced the ghetto’s Jewish population to around 20,000.
 By late 1943 the remaining Jews had been deported to labour or death camps and the ghetto was effectively empty.

-By early 1942, the Wannsee Conference had accepted the Final Solution – the mass extermination of the Jewish people – was the culmination of Nazi Jewish policy.
+By early 1942, the Wannsee Conference had accepted the Final Solution – the mass extermination of the Jewish people – as the culmination of Nazi Jewish policy.
 Over the next two years, Jews would be deported en masse to either labour camps or death camps.
-By the summer of 1944, the dozens of ghettos scattered around occupied Europe were mostly cleared of Jews, their walls and buildings little more than historical artefacts.
+By the summer of 1944, the dozens of ghettos scattered around occupied Europe were cleared of Jews.

-1. The Nazis initially planned to house Europe’s Jews in a huge reservation in eastern Poland (the Nisko Plan).
+1. The Nazis initially planned to gather and relocate European Jews into a huge reservation in eastern Poland (the ‘Nisko Plan’).